✔ Homeowners use boiler finance schemes so they can afford a new model

-They are also known as flexible finance schemes and repayment plans.
+They are also known as flexible finance schemes, or repayment plans.
 They allow you to essentially pay for your new boiler on a monthly basis.

 Some schemes are better than others.
 Always do your homework beforehand to check you are getting the deal that’s fair and right for you!

-Boiler finance plans are currently available in England, Scotland and Wales from boiler suppliers, manufacturers and most energy suppliers.
+Boiler finance plans are currently available from suppliers in England, Scotland, and Wales.

-To apply for a boiler finance scheme, you need to provide some personal details to the company you are applying to for the finance or credit agreement.
+To apply for a boiler finance scheme, you’ll need to provide some personal details to the company you’re applying to.
 All finance options are considered on an individual basis, subject to your status and credit checks.

 Once you’ve chosen and successfully applied for a scheme, the lender will pay for the upfront costs and installation of a new, efficient boiler in your home.
-You are agreeing to then pay the lender back, usually via a set amount of monthly payments over an agreed period.
+You agree to pay the lender back, usually via a set amount of monthly payments.

 You should research a few different options or price plans with different suppliers and look for the best boiler repayment plan for you.
 Always make sure you can keep up the agreed monthly repayments before signing an agreement.